-Below are three examples of fictional donors and how the tax credit might work in their situations.
+Below are two examples of fictional donors and how the tax credit might work in their situations.

-Bob and Nancy are married and file their taxes jointly.
+Mike and Jody are married and file their taxes jointly.
 They have withheld $1,000 from their paychecks to pay for their Arizona Income Taxes.
 They correctly estimate that they have a tax liability of $2,500.
+For tax year 2018, the State of Arizona allows married couples to contribute up to $2,213 for the private school tuition tax credit program.
 The following donations to AZTO will have the following results:

-Tom is a single taxpayer who had $500 withheld from his paycheck to pay for his Arizona Income Taxes.
-He correctly estimates that he will have a tax liability of $800.
+Zach is single and files his taxes as an individual.
+He has withheld $800 from his paycheck to pay for his Arizona Income Taxes.
+He correctly estimates that he has a tax liability of $600.
+For tax year 2018, the State of Arizona allows an individual to contribute up to $1,107 for the private school tuition tax credit program.
 The following donations to AZTO will have the following results:

-Line 48 on the full Arizona Form 140 (for 2016) will give you a feel for how much you can donate, as long as it is less than the tax credit’s maximum amount for your filing status.
-If the donation amount exceeds the tax liability, the difference must be carried over to another tax year, for up to five years.
-Also, if you donate to multiple types of tax credits, you need to add together all of the tax credits to determine the maximum allowed for that year.
-Most donors feel it is generally preferable to donate an amount that does not require carrying forward to another tax year.
+Examining Line 48 on the full Arizona Form 140 (2017) is your tax liability and will give you a feel for how much you can donate, as long as it is less than the tax credit’s maximum amount for your filing status.
+If the donation amount exceeds the tax liability, the difference must be carried over to the following tax year, for up to five tax years.
+Also, if you donate to multiple types of tax credits, you need to add together all of the tax credits to determine the maximum allowed for that tax year.
 As always, we recommend you consult with your tax adviser regarding your specific situation.
 Other credits, deductions, and various factors may apply that would affect your personal result.

 If you would like to print these examples: